orbilius101/Orbilius/README.md

-# Orbilius - Student Project Management System
+# Orbilius PM - Student Project Management System

-A comprehensive React-based web application designed to streamline the management of student projects through a structured 5-step workflow with teacher oversight and approval processes.
-Built with modern web technologies and powered by Supabase for real-time data management and file storage.
+A comprehensive React-based web application designed to streamline the management of student projects through a structured 5-step workflow with teacher oversight, admin certification, and approval processes.
+Built with modern web technologies and powered by Supabase for real-time data management and secure file storage.

 ## Project Overview

-Orbilius is an educational project management platform that facilitates collaboration between students and teachers in a structured learning environment.
+Orbilius PM is an educational project management platform that facilitates collaboration between students, teachers, and administrators in a structured learning environment.
 The system guides students through a comprehensive project development process while providing teachers with tools to monitor progress, provide feedback, and approve work at each stage.
+Administrators can manage system settings and certify completed projects for final submission to the Orbilius archive.

 ### The Problem It Solves